Transround/NativerSDK/tools/nativer-admin-plugin-android-studio/README.md

 ------------

 **Important note**: in case you are using Android Studio version 1.1.x and run into error "Error:No such property: bootClasspath for class: com.android.build.gradle.AppPlugin" when building your project then please follow this workaround until we fix the issue.

-Please modify the gradle version in your project's build.gradle file from 1.1.0 to 1.0.0.
+Please modify the gradle version from 1.1.0 to 1.0.0 in your project's build.gradle file.

 The build.gradle should contain the following section